szydek/SeqCalc/README.md

 ![SeqCalc Max4Live Loaded Device](SeqCalc_beta-v1-loaded.png)

-Depending on the chosen mode, once a PC Set (or scale) is loaded -- depending on the chosen mode
+Depending on the chosen mode, once a PC Set (or scale) and [pattern](https://scribbletune.com/documentation/core/clip#pattern) is entered for a selected Ableton clip, click the "Send" button to generate a new clip based on the current settings.

 TO-DO:
-- Better descriptions of features and how to use - for now, load it and experiment.
+- Better documentation and descriptions of features and how to use them - for now, load the device and experiment.
 Feel free to contribute !
 - Overview/demo videos - for now, see this clip to get an idea of how it works...
 - Ability to load PC Sets based on Forte Numbers
+- Presets?

 ### Set Theory Background/Info:
 - https://en.wikipedia.org/wiki/Set_(music)